What is this for?

 You can also get involved by posting a 15-second video of yourself talking about your priority for child health and why it matters to you.

-We will use these photos and videos at the launch events in the House of Commons and devolved parliaments and in further promotion online and in our member newsletters.
-We want to make sure decision makers hear about what matters most to you - so post your photo or video by 7 January to help get your priorities heard in Parliament!
+We are using your photos and videos at the launch events in the House of Commons and devolved parliaments and in further promotion online and in our member newsletters.
+We want to make sure decision makers hear about what matters most to you - so post your photo or video to help get your priorities heard in Parliament!

 Follow these simple steps to share the perfect picture!